 We recorded the estimated impact of the Agreements and another probable settlement in our financial statements for the quarter ending December 31, 2012.
-We have also recorded the estimated impact of other probable settlements, which in the aggregate have not been material.
+We have also recorded the estimated impact of other probable settlements.
 The estimated impact that we recorded is our best estimate of our loss from these matters.
-We estimate that the maximum exposure above the best estimate provision we recorded is \$484 million, of which about 50% is from rescission practices subject to the Agreement with CHL.
+We estimate that the maximum exposure above the best estimate provision we recorded is \$510 million, of which about 45% is from rescission practices subject to the Agreement with CHL.
 If we are not able to implement the Agreement with CHL or the other settlements we consider probable, we intend to defend MGIC vigorously against any related legal proceedings.